thoughtbot/guides/working-together/README.md

 - If you’re asked to share your pronouns and you’d rather not, you do not need to provide an explanation.
 A simple “I’m not sharing my pronouns today” or “I’m fine with you addressing me by my name.” is enough.
 - If someone has shared their pronouns with you, think carefully before sharing their pronouns in other contexts, especially when such information might be publicly visible.
-That person may not be comfortable with other people knowing their pronouns, or it could put them in danger to be [outed](https://www.hrc.org/resources/glossary-of-terms) (for example, if their housing is dependent on a transphobic person who might evict them upon learning that they're trans).
+That person may only be comfortable with specific people (for example, their team, a specific group, specific individuals, or only coworkers) knowing their pronouns, or it could put them in danger to be [outed](https://www.hrc.org/resources/glossary-of-terms) (for example, if their housing is dependent on a transphobic person who might evict them upon learning that they're trans).
 If possible, ask in advance how they would like